Frequently Asked Questions

 What will happen next?

-The ALN Development Worker, Dawn Fyfe, will arrange to meet with you to have a chat about what you need.
+The ALN Development Worker, Donna Moore, will arrange to meet with you to have a chat about what you need.
 This can be at the library or somewhere you feel more comfortable.
 After this meeting you will be allocated a tutor who will contact you and arrange a time that suits you for support with your words and numbers.

 How often will we meet and how long will I need to attend?